Fijian Islands Diving

 What can also be seen is that there was a rise and then a fall in the quantity of algae present.
 Clearly this does not refer to the symbiotic unicellular algae whose disappearance following temperature change leaves the coral whitened or bleached.
 This refers to macroalgae, i.e. seaweeds that grow on top of dead corals, and on sand and rock in areas where there are plenty of nutrients and/or few algae-eating fish.
 The declining levels of macroalgae which swamped the bleached coral and the increasing hard coral coverage are both key indicators of complete regeneration.

-Another interesting conclusion drawn by the study is apparent when you consider the graph below which details the specific coral coverage on 1 single dive site in the Fijian islands.
+Another interesting conclusion drawn by the study is apparent when you consider the graph below which details the specific coral coverage on one single dive site in the Fijian islands.
 From this it can be seen that coral cover on this one sample site has reached higher than pre-bleaching levels.
 Coral coverage has gone from a nadir in 2000 of 46% to a current 70% in 2007.
 Acropora levels have increased, particularly table corals, branching and digitate.
 Of the non-acropora corals, boulder corals now account for a much smaller proportion of the coverage (the large blue band in 1999 and 2000), with foliose, submassive and encrusting corals all growing significantly.
 The result has been an overall increase in coral coverage over the last few years as well as an increase in coral diversity at this one site.

 So after all the bad news it could be that corals are actually less fragile than we first thought.
 This should really be unsurprising since the oldest living coral is estimated to be about 4,200 years of age and corals have been around for hundreds of millions of years.